gandhi1999/Linear-Regression/README.md

 # Linear-Regression
-How does linear model works and processdure
+How does linear model works and procedure